 There is no audio on this recording.

-Live stream from your office or home using Blackboard Collaborate.
-Built into Blackboard (MOLE), Collaborate is an interactive online classroom tool, which enables you to deliver content to your students, irrespective of geographical location.
+Host a session from your office/home using Blackboard Collaborate.
+Built into Blackboard, Collaborate is an interactive online classroom tool, which enables you to connect with your students, irrespective of geographical location.
 You can share a presentation, or any content on your screen, as well as audio, webcam and text chat.
 There is no need to download any extra software to deliver, or participate in a Blackboard Collaborate session.
 These sessions can also be recorded and made available to view within your Blackboard Course.
 View our Essentials guide to get started.

 Using Breakout Groups during the Collaborate session will allow students to work together in smaller groups.